jupyter/governance/communitybuildingcommittee.md

-# Community Building Committee
+# Community Working Group

-The Jupyter Community Building Committee acts on behalf of the Project Jupyter Executive Council with the objective of growing, building, and connecting the Jupyter community of users and contributors.
-A targeted outcome of this committee's work is to improve the diversity, equity, and inclusion of our community.
+The Jupyter Community Working Group acts on behalf of the Project Jupyter Executive Council with the objective of growing, building, and connecting the Jupyter community of users and contributors.
+A targeted outcome of this working group's efforts is to improve the diversity, equity, and inclusion of our community.

-The current members of the Community Building Committee are listed in the [Leadership Directory](people).
+The current members of the Community Working Group are listed in the [Leadership Directory](people).

 ## Areas of responsibility